delaneyj/datastar/backends/go/site/static/md/docs/von_deepa.md

 The difference is if you change `a` or `b`, `c` will auto schedule for updates.
 So you spend your time declaring relationships more than procedures.
 They have been popularized by [Solid,js](https://www.solidjs.com/) but are now used by many frameworks.

-# The store
+## The Store

-Ok so back to our hypothecial framework let's have a way to declare stuff that can setup signals on the page using `data-*` attributes.
+Ok so back to our hypothetical framework let's have a way to declare stuff that can setup signals on the page using `data-*` attributes.

 ```html
 <div data-store="{value:'hello world'}"></div>